playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 Interstitial Ads that can appear between sessions of play such as going from game over back to the main menu (think of them as the ad breaks on TV shows)

-In our Flappy Bird example, we have the ads show after the player dies and return to the main menu to play again.
+In our [Flappy Bird example][flappy-bird-ads-demo], we have the ads show after the player dies and return to the main menu to play again.

 ![][flappy-bird-demo-interstitial-ad]